Dobefu/DLiteScript/docs/content/docs/standard-library/strings/trimRight.md

 +++
 title = 'strings.trimRight'
 linkTitle = 'trimRight'
-description = 'Removes whitespace from the end of a string.' weight = 0 draft = false
+description = 'Remove whitespace from the end of a string.
+Strip trailing spaces, tabs, and newlines from the end of text values for formatting.
+Part of the strings namespace.' weight = 0 draft = false
 +++